John Inderwick

 John Inderwick was an English tobacco pipe maker and property developer.

+Biography

-He founded a tobacconist shop in Wardour Street, Soho, in 1797.
-This continued as Inderwick & Co for many years, being located at number 45 in Carnaby Street when that street became fashionable in the Swinging Sixties.
-He introduced the Meerschaum pipe to London and bought a mine in Crimea to supply sepiolite for these.
+John Inderwick founded a tobacconist shop in Wardour Street, Soho, in 1797.
+This continued as Inderwick & Co for many years and was located at number 45 in Carnaby Street at a time when that street was considered fashionable in the Swinging Sixties.
+He introduced the Meerschaum pipe to London and bought a mine in Crimea to supply sepiolite for production.

-Having become prosperous, he invested in property development in Kensington which was built up during the 18th century.
+After he had been in business for several years without financial hardship, he invested in property development in Kensington, which was built up during the 18th century.
 He developed a substantial estate of six and half acres which became known as Kensington New Town and then followed this with a similar scheme at Kensington Gate.
 At the time of his death in 1867, he also owned properties in Haverstock Hill, Camden Town, Woolwich and the West End of London.